Basis of Presentation, Summary of Significant Accounting Policies and Nature of Operations

 Use of Estimates and Assumptions

-These accompanying consolidated financial statements include some amounts that are based on management’s best estimates and judgments.
-The most significant estimates relate to valuation of stock grants and stock options, impairment evaluation of the equity method investment, the valuation allowance on deferred tax assets, and contingent liabilities.
+These accompanying consolidated financial statements include some amounts that are based on managements best estimates and judgments.
+The most significant estimates relate to valuation of stock grants and stock options, the valuation allowance on deferred tax assets, and various contingent liabilities.
 It is reasonably possible that these above-mentioned estimates and others may be adjusted as more current information becomes available, and any adjustment could be significant in future reporting periods.
 It is also reasonably possible that the actual grant date value of the stock options vested might have been materially different than the estimated value.

 Fair Value of Financial Instruments